Leo Jud: The Zürich Council

 On 22 October 1532, Jud and Bullinger issued a document outlining the Reformed faith to the Zürich Council.
 The document was the formative piece of the Swiss Reformation and it outlined three topics: the election of ministers, the life and learning of ministers, and the constitution of the synod.
 The Synod worked in tandem with the Ehegericht as the governing bodies of Zürich.

 In 1534, revision of the Zürich Bible began, which was overseen by Jud.
 Errors in the 1531 edition were corrected in addition to adding more chapter summaries and parallel passages.
+Jud worked with Theodore Bibliander to translate the Zürich Latin version from the Hebrew.
 It was during the 1530s, following the death of Zwingli, that Jud began to gain an international reputation as Reformer and Biblical scholar.

 In December 1535, Jud met with Konrad Pellikan, Theodor Bibliander (from Zürich) and Oswald Myconius and Simon Grynaeus (from Basle) to try and harmonize their theology.
 Zwinglian and Lutheran rifts were plaguing the Swiss Reformation and straining the relationships between centers of reform throughout the Swiss Confederation.
 The result was five articles on the Lord's Supper, which seemed to indicate positive movement towards reconciliation, even from Luther.

 Months later, beginning in January 1536, the Basle magistrates summoned the first council of the Reformed church.
 Theologians and magistrates from all over the Swiss Confederation attended, among whom Jud was a leading figure.
 Other figures included Martin Bucer, Wolfgang Capito, Heinrich Bullinger, Simon Grynaeus, and Oswald Myconius.
 The result was The First Helvetic Confession, and Jud was asked to translate it into German.
 Jud took up the task but also used the opportunity to add some Zwinglian tones to the document.
 Jud's German translation was the generally accepted throughout the Confederation over the Latin version.

 In the late 1530s and early 1540s, efforts intensified to produce a new edition of the Latin Vulgate.
 Even though a new Vulgate was printed in 1539, Jud was responsible for producing the first truly "Reformed" Latin Bible.
 He worked on it throughout the 1530s until his illness halted his efforts.
 After his death in 1542 in Zürich, other Swiss theologians and scholars, such as Theodor Bibliander, Rudolf Gwalther, and Konrad Pellikan, picked up where Jud left off, and the Biblia Sacrosancta was published in 1543, one year after Jud's death.